-Parents will be notified if this occurs.
+Parents will be notified if this occurs either by phone or email.
 If the in-school suspension warrants immediate action, parents will be notified by phone immediately and suspension will begin.
 Counseling may be considered as a condition for continued enrollment.
 The principal shall have the right to initiate disciplinary action, suspension, and/or expulsion when a student demonstrates problematic/serious behavior.